FOOD AND BEVERAGE

 Nearby Cities and Towns

 Discover the recreational activities in the Bavarian town of Leavenworth and the Wenatchee Valley.
-Find information on what to do such as hiking one of the hundreds of trails in the Okanogan-Wenatchee National Forest, golf, rafting the Wenatchee River, skiing and snowmobiling in the Cascade Mountains plus much more.
+Find information on what to do such as hiking one of the hundreds of trails in the Okanogan-Wenatchee National Forest, golf, rafting the Wenatchee River, skiing and snowmobiling in the Cascade Mountains, zip line over Beaver Creek Valley and much, much more.
 Be sure to check out one of the fun and popular festivals such as Oktoberfest and the beautiful Christmas Lighting Festival.

 Come and play at the Icicle Junction Entertainment Park!
 There's a great Bavarian-themed 18-hole miniature golf course, wild and wet Bumper Boat Pond, Climbing Pinnacle, Junction Cinema playing first run hit movies, and Replica Excursion Train Ride around the park & over the ponds with Koi fish to feed!
 Enjoy the batting cage and game room that includes "Jumpshot Basketball," pool tables, air hockey, video games, snack bar, and prizes!
 Spend a whole day with your family or bring a group for planned events and Birthdays!
 Located in the Icicle Inn Resort at the west entrance to Leavenworth.